Who's Florence Nightingale? More Than Just The Lady With The Lamp

 This girl lived to be 90 years old and never married, in a time where that was her only job as a woman!
 Talk about independence!
 Shy and never grasping for attention, Florence was a born philanthropist believing God put her on this earth to save people and become a nurse.

 Much of her fame stems from the work she did during the Crimean war.
 Florence gathered a team of nurses and traveled to Scutari, the British-based hospital in Constantinople.
 When they arrived, Nightingale was appalled by what she saw.

 The hospital was built on top of a cesspool.
 Soldiers lay in agony in their own waste waiting to die.
 If their wounds weren’t bad enough to kill them, the heavily contaminated water might.
 It was a breeding ground for pathogens, a purgatory to death.

 Florence estimated 40% of soldiers who came to the hospital died.
 They laid in misery and agony waiting for the end to come.
-In many cases it wasn't any better then to just wait to die in the field where you wounded.
-If you contracted another disease on top of your wound, as many soldiers did, the Hospital might even be worse.
+In many cases, it wasn't any better than to just wait to die in the field where you were wounded.
+Because the hospitals were often extremely dirty, it wasn't uncommon for soldiers to even do worse in hospitals due to infected wounds.

 It was a long and arduous process.
 For days the nurses scrubbed and cleaned and none were really sure if all this work was going to amount to anything.
 But then when the task was complete they looked back at the numbers.

 Death rates dropped, morale rose, the hospital became a place to go to heal, not to die.
 Nightingale once wrote:

 “always have chlorinated soda for nurses to wash their hands, especially after dressing or handling a suspicious case.
 It may destroy germs at the expense of the cuticle, but if it takes off the cuticle, it must be bad for the germs.”
 So this whole hand washing thing worked 200 years ago....maybe it can work for COVID-19 too...